 7. Blogs Can Increase Your SEO Ranking

 Going along with the previous point, a blog can help your business increase your SEO score, making your site more visible to your audience online.
-While there are many complex elements that factor into your SEO ranking, hosting a blog will certainly make your site appear more valuable and relevant in the eyes of the search engine.
+While there are many complex elements that factor into your small business or contractor SEO ranking, hosting a blog will certainly make your site appear more valuable and relevant in the eyes of the search engine.